 \section{Introduction}

-Our fairly mathematical treatment will be immensely helped by a concrete hypothetical example.
-Consider a sociology (or your favorite discipline) laboratory that wishes to understand if a particular intervention (`treatment') has any positive effect whatsoever on a prespecified outcome of interest.
-Without getting too bogged down by the details, suppose the `average treatment effect' of the intervention over the relevant population is denoted by $\theta$.
-Suppose they want to test $H_0: \theta \leq 0$ against $H_1: \theta > 0$, or to estimate $\theta$ using a confidence interval.
+Consider a laboratory that wishes to understand if a particular intervention (`treatment') has any positive effect on a prespecified outcome of interest.
+Without getting bogged down by details, suppose the `average treatment effect' of the intervention over the relevant population is denoted by $\theta$.
+Suppose the lab wants to test $H_0: \theta \leq 0$ against $H_1: \theta > 0$, or to estimate $\theta$ using a confidence interval.
 The lab believes that there is an effect, but has no idea how many subjects to collect data from: a larger sample size means more power, but also more time and money.
 So they conduct their experiment sequentially: subjects enter the study one at a time and are assigned to treatment or control completely at random; denote the data from subject $t$ as $X_t$.

-After observing $X_t$, they analyze the data $X_1,\dots,X_t$ they have so far, and decide if they wish to collect more data, or whether what they already have suffices to demonstrate an effect (to themselves, or to a journal, or to the world).
-Thus, the lab stops their experiment at a data-dependent stopping time $\tau$---maybe time ran out, or they used the money up faster than expected; maybe the effect was sufficiently large, or perhaps they lowered their sights by being satisfied with a smaller effect, or became more optimistic and kept the experiment running longer in the hope for a narrower confidence interval around a (hopefully) large effect.
+After observing $X_t$, they analyze the data $X_1,\dots,X_t$ they have so far, and then decide if they wish to collect more data, or whether what they already have suffices to demonstrate an effect (to themselves, or to a journal, or to the world).
+The lab stops their experiment at some data-dependent stopping time $\tau$---maybe time ran out, or they used the money up faster than expected; maybe the effect was sufficiently large, or perhaps they lowered their aims by being satisfied with a smaller effect, or became more optimistic and kept the experiment running longer in the hope for a narrower confidence interval around a (hopefully) large effect.
 In other words, the stopping criterion used may itself have changed over time with funding coming in or drying up, with initial results being more/less promising than anticipated.

-In any case, the experiment was stopped at time $\tau$ and not earlier or later, and there could be multiple data-dependent reasons for stopping at $\tau$ that were impossible to anticipate in advance.
+In any case, the experiment was stopped at time $\tau$ and not earlier or later, and there could be multiple data-dependent reasons for stopping at $\tau$ that were hard to anticipate in advance.